 The upper limits for maintenance needs deduction amounts already established in regulations for spouses and dependent children continue to apply.
 However, as with the deduction amount for individuals described above, you may establish the deduction amount for a spouse or dependent children based on an assessment of each spouse's or family's needs.
 (See §3590.9.)

-§§§§
+Pending publication of final regulations, spousal impoverishment eligibility rules, specified at §1924 of the Act, may be used for individuals with a community spouse (whose eligibility is determined under 42 CFR 435.217).

+States have an option concerning the application of the post-eligibility rules for individuals with a community spouse.
+States may use either the spousal impoverishment post-eligibility rules specified at §1924 of the Act or the post-eligibility rules specified at 42 CFR 435.726.
+(Spousal impoverishment post-eligibility rules can be used only if the State is using the spousal impoverishment eligibility rules.)

+The spousal impoverishment post-eligibility rules provide for a more generous community spouse and family allowance than the rules under 42 CFR 435.726 and 42 CFR 435.735.
+The spousal protection rules also provide for some personal needs allowance (PNA) described in §1902(q)(1) of the Act for the needs of the institutionalized individual.
+This allowance is a "reasonable amount for clothing and other personal needs of the individual...while in an institution."
+For an institutionalized individual, this can be as low as $30 per month.
+Unlike the institutionalized individual whose room and board are covered under Medicaid, the personal needs allowance of the home and community-based waiver recipient must include a reasonable amount for food and shelter as well as for clothing.
+The $30 monthly PNA is not a sufficient amount for these needs when the waiver recipient is living in the community.

+Therefore, States which elect to treat home and community-based services waiver participants with community spouses under the §1924 spousal rules must use as the individual's personal needs allowance either the maintenance amount which the State has elected under 42 CFR 435.726 or 42 CFR 435.735, or an amount that the State can demonstrate is a reasonable amount to cover the costs of the individual's maintenance needs in the community.

 You may wish to provide home and community-based services to blind or disabled individuals who are 18 years of age or less under the model waiver request if you do not opt to cover them under §1902(e)(3) of the Act.
 Under this provision, you have the option of covering disabled children age 18 or under who are living at home and who would be eligible for SSI or a State supplementary payment, and therefore Medicaid, if they were in a medical institution.
 However, even if you cover such individuals under §1902(e)(3), you may also wish to cover them under the model waiver request to provide home and community-based services which are not otherwise included in the State Medicaid plan.
 Further, under the model waiver, you may also be granted a waiver of the statewideness requirement under §1902(a)(1) and the comparability requirements under §1902(a)(10)(B) of the Act.